 Get quick answers on weather, sports & more

 You can get the upcoming weather, translate greetings into many languages, convert currency, and more.
-Check out the examples below to learn about some of the things Android Wear can do for you.
+Check out the examples below to learn about some of the things you can do.

 Voice language availability tips: Most of the tips below work if your language is set to English, French, German, Italian, Japanese, Korean, Russian, Spanish, or Brazilian Portuguese.
 Some voice actions are not available in all languages and countries.